-The Virgin Islands Department of Health Division of Mental Health, Epidemiology Work Group, convene a study in 2006 to assess the behavior of Virgin Islands youths as it relates to their overall social, personal and interpersonal behaviors and attitudes.
-The idea was to get a sense of where our resources should be focused as it relates to our youths and what countermeasures should be put in place to minimize the exposure to the risk factors that lead to undesirable behaviors, attitudes and possibly failures in our society.
+The Vugat Islands Department of the dth Diriston of Mental Heidth, Epidomediae Work Group, of the estudy in 2006 to issue the vehicular of Virate Islands youths is it relates to their overall social personal and interprete and behaviors and annuales.
+The idea cas to get a sense of there our resources should be focused as it relates to our youths and what countermeasures should be put in place to intrimute the exposure to the risk factors that lead to undestable behaviors, artitudes and possibly failures in our somety.

-The survey was administered to approximately 60% of the VI public high school population in June, 2006.
+The survey was administered to approximately 60° of the VI public high school population in June.
+2006.
 Four public high schools, two in each district were chosen